-Normally I skip over these reports because I’m not a sedentary person or a writer.
+Normally I skip over these reports because I’m not a writer.
 But after working with Kyle, he deserves my time.

 So coming to my senses I texted my wife via inReach, and said I was going to put my last few hours into the thickest route back to camp possible trying to kick up a muley.
 Walking through I bumped a younger 4×4 and cut him off with a 45 degree, 100 yard charge downhill to see the adjacent ridge.
 He was bounding away with seven doe as I touched off my first round (fatal), but the adrenaline and tunnel vision lead me to think he was stopped standing about 180 yards away on the hillside.
 I pinned my 28 then against a charred pine and squeezed the trigger again.
 He didn’t move.